DallanQ/citadels/Manual.md

 Players compare point totals, and the player with the most points wins.
 If there is a tie, the tied player who revealed the character with the **highest- numbered rank** in the last round wins.

-## Endgame Scoring Example (Page 11)
+### Endgame Scoring Example (Page 11)

+> Image of KURT'S City: 7 District cards and their points denoting a complete city "A Castle card with 4 points, a Tavern card with 1 point, a Trading post with 2 points, a Monastry card with 3 points, a Cathedral card with 5 points, a Observatory card with 4 points, a Haunted Quater card with 2 points"

-> image showing Kurt's City with 7 cards totaling 21 points plus 4 points because he was the first to complete a city plus 3 points because he has 1 district of each type (Haunted Quarter counts as militart district) totaling 28 points
+KURT'S City totaling of 21 points, for being the first to complete a city he gains 4 points, and 3 points because he has 1 district of each type (Haunted Quarter counts as militart district)
+KURT'S points totaling = 28 points.

+> Image of ASHLEY'S City: 7 District cards and their points denoting a complete city "A Docks card with 3 points, a Trading post card with 2 points, a Barracks card with 3 points, a Prison card with 2 points, a Manor card with 3 points, a School of Magic with 6 points, a Dragon gate card with 6 points"

-> image showing Ashley's city with 7 cards totaling 25 points plus 2 points because she completed her city but not first, plus 2 extra points from Dragon Gate totaling 29 points - Ashley Wins!
+ASKLEY'S City totaling 25 points, for completing a city but not being first she gains 2 points, and 2 points because she has extra points from Dragon Gate card.
+ASHLEY'S points totaling = 29 points - ASHLEY WINS!

 ## PLAYING WITH 2 OR 3 PLAYERS (Page 12)
 In 2- or 3-player games, each player plays with **two characters**.
 The game is played normally, except that each player takes two turns each round (one turn for each character).
 Each player has only one stash of gold and one city, and each character's ability applies only during its own turn.